StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.3-v0.2.0
+This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.3-v0.2.1

 ## What's new

+### Version 0.2.1

+1. Several Julia 0.4 fixes

 ### Version 0.2.0